caillouc/Fiche_EPFL/TCP_IP_networking/TCP_IP_networking.md

 * We say that a feasible allocation $x$ is **proportionally fair** if all allocation is proportionally fair if for any other allocation, the total *rate of change* is $\leq$ 0
+  * A proportionally fait allocation is Pareto-efficient
+  * Given a set of constraints for the rates that is convex : The proportionally fair allocation *exists* and is *unique*.
+It is obtain by maximazing :
+    $\sum_i \log x_i$
 * **Utility fairness** : One can interpret proportional fairness as the allocation that maximizes a global utility
 * **Congestion control implementation**